Jmathis855/FlowControl_Week4/README.md

 Let's break this down.
 First, we've defined a new variabled named `num`.
 This variable can be named anything you want.
 In this case, `num` will iteratively take the value of anything included in the list that follows `in`.
 During each iteration, the code in between `do` and `done` will be executed.
 In this case, we will simply print out each of the values our variable takes, one after the other.
 Later, we will use `for` loops that have a whole series of commands inside the loop.

 ```

+i is a common placeholder just for number
+infinite loops are possible if you did like i=1;i>0;i++.
+Ctrl c is your savior if this happens!
 Practice Exercise 2 (for loop)

 Write a for loop inside a script that follows these steps: